mindmotivate/multicloudclass/AWS-LB-Tutorial.md

 Autoscaling is a critical part of cloud computing, as it allows you to scale your infrastructure up or down without having to manually provision or deprovision resources.
 This can save you time and money, and it can also help to improve the reliability and performance of your applications.
 Autoscaling is an essential part of cloud computing!

-# What are "Load Balancers" for exactly?.....
+# What are Load Balancers for exactly?.....

-A *Load Balancer* is a tool, commonly used with autoscaling to ensure that your applications are always available to perform at their best!
+A Load Balancer is a tool, commonly used with autoscaling to ensure that your applications are always available to perform at their best!
 For example, you can configure an ALB to distribute traffic across a set of EC2 instances that are managed by an autoscaling group.
 The autoscaling group will automatically add or remove EC2 instances from the group based on the traffic load.
 This ensures that your application always has enough resources to handle the current load, without having to manually provision or deprovision resources.

 *Application Load Balancers (ALBs)* are a type of load balancer that is designed for **HTTP** and **HTTPS** traffic.
 ALBs can be used to distribute traffic across multiple EC2 instances, ECS containers, or AWS Lambda functions.